pinax/django-user-accounts/docs/commands.rst

 Accepts two optional arguments::

-    -d --days - Sets the age of the current password.
+    -d --days <days> - Sets the age of the current password.
 Default is 10 days.
     -f --force - Sets a new password history for ALL users, regardless of prior history.

 user_password_expiry